 If you live in an area that is prone to drought, you know how important it is to have drought tolerant plants in your landscape.
-Especially lately, Tennessee has been experiencing a record drought!
-So we’ve got a few ideas for drought-tolerant plants that are able to withstand long periods of time without water and still remain healthy.
+Especially if you live here in Tennessee.
+We’ve got a few ideas for drought-tolerant plants that are able to withstand long periods of time without water and still remain healthy.
 This also brings up the subject of xeriscaping – the practice of landscaping or gardening in a way that requires little to no irrigation.
 This can be accomplished by selecting plants that are native to or tolerant of the local climate and soil conditions, and by using mulch, rock, and other groundcover to retain moisture.
-Xeriscaping can save water, money, and time, and can also reduce the need for herbicides and pesticides.

-There are a variety of drought tolerant plants that you can choose from, so read on to can find the perfect ones for your landscape.
+Contrary to the misconception that xeriscaping means a barren or desert-like yard, a well-designed xeriscape can be visually appealing and diverse.
+By selecting a variety of drought-tolerant plants with different colors, textures, and heights, xeriscaping can create an attractive landscape that complements the surrounding environment.
+There are a variety of beautiful drought tolerant plants that you can choose from, so read on to can find the perfect ones for your landscape.
 Some of the most popular drought tolerant plants include:

 Succulents are a great choice for drought tolerant landscaping because they are able to store water in their leaves and stems.
 This means that they can go for long periods of time without water and still remain healthy.
 Examples include Hens & Chicks, Ice Plants, and Agave.

 Cacti are another great choice for drought tolerant landscaping because they have a shallow root system that doesn‘t require a lot of water.
 Examples include Prickly Pear, Barrel Cactus, and Opuntia.

 Sedums are also a great choice for drought tolerant landscaping because they have thick, fleshy leaves that store water.
 There are a lot of examples of Sedums that are drought tolerant, but popular varieties include ground cover Sedum and trailing Sedum.